ultraJeff/containers-and-ocp-workshop/container-tools.md

 podman logs -l
 ```

 We're all done, so clean up.
-This will kill the process, delete the contents of the copy-on-write layer, and remove all of the meta-data for all containers:
+This will kill the process, delete the contents of the copy-on-write layer, and remove all of the metadata for all containers:

 ```
 podman kill -a